opnfv/netready/docs/requirements/introduction.rst

 Traditionally, OpenStack networking, represented typically by the OpenStack Neutron project, targets virtualized data center networking.
 This comprises primarily establishing and managing layer 2 network connectivity among VMs (Virtual Machines).
-Over the past releases of OpenStack, Neutron has accumulated an extensive feature set, covering L2 and L3 networking features such as <list of examples>.
+Over the past releases of OpenStack, Neutron has grown to provide an extensive feature set, covering L2 and L3 networking features such as virtual layer 2 networks, virtual routers, BGP VPNs and others.

 It is often stated that NFV imposes additional requirements on the networking architecture and feature set of the underlying NFVI beyond those of data center networking.
 For instance, the NFVI needs to establish and manage connectivity beyond the data center to the WAN (Wide Area Network).
-Moreover, NFV networking use cases often abstract from L2 connectivity and for example focus on L3-only connectivity.
+Moreover, NFV networking use cases often abstract from L2 connectivity and instead focus on L3-only connectivity.
 Hence, the NFVI networking architecture needs to be flexible enough to be able to meet the requirements of NFV-related use cases in addition to traditional data center networking.

-It is an ongoing debate how well the current OpenStack networking architecure can meet the additional requirements of NFV networking.
+It is an ongoing debate how well the current OpenStack networking architecture can meet the additional requirements of NFV networking.
 Hence, a thorough analysis of NFV networking requirements and their relation to the OpenStack networking architecture is needed.